 All staff need to know that inappropriate behaviour with or towards pupils is unacceptable.
-Staff are provided with clear guidance on keeping children and at risk adults safe as well as guidance on safer working practice to keep themselves safe as outlined in this policy and the staff code of conduct.
+Staff are provided with clear guidance on keeping children safe as well as guidance on safer working practice to keep themselves safe as outlined in this policy and the staff code of conduct.